Mercy Cancer Center

 Mercy Cancer Center has been accredited since 1986 as a Community Hospital Comprehensive Cancer Program by the Commission on Cancer (CoC) of the American College of Surgeons.

-In 2011, the CoC again awarded Mercy Cancer Center the Outstanding Achievement Award for excellence in cancer care.
-Mercy is the only area hospital and one of just 95 facilities nationwide to earn the award, along with the CoC's three-year re-accreditation with commendation through 2014.
-Fewer than 20 percent of cancer programs in the United States attain this superior recognition.
+In 2015, the CoC awarded Mercy Cancer Center the Outstanding Achievement Award for excellence in cancer care for the third consecutive time.
+Mercy is one of just 75 facilities nationwide to earn the award, along with the CoC's three-year re-accreditation with commendation through 2017.
+Fewer than 15 percent of cancer programs in the United States attain this superior recognition.
 This earmark of quality ensures patients will receive the very best comprehensive cancer care without ever leaving Stark County.